 The Server acts as a container to store the patch details and, upon request, provide the instructions to the agents.
 It is advised to keep the Vulnerability Manager Plus Server always running to carry out the day-to-day Vulnerability Management activities.

 Distribution Server is light-weight software that is installed in one of the computers in the Branch Offices.
 This agent will communicate with the Vulnerability Manager Plus Server to pull the information for all the computers in that branch.
 The agents that reside in the branch office computers will contact the Distribution Server to get the information available to them and process the requests.

 To perform Vulnerability scanning and management, a lightweight, multipurpose agent will be installed by the server in your network systems.
 The agent contacts the server every 90 minutes to get the data to perform vulnerability scanning in endpoints as well as to carry out the tasks delegated by the server.
 It returns back the result to the server after completion of the task.
 The agent also maintains a continuous thin connection with the server in order to perform on-demand tasks.

-Agents can be installed either manually or using a logon script in all the branch-office computers that are being managed using Patch Manager Plus.
+Agents can be installed either manually or using a logon script in all the branch-office computers that are being managed using Vulnerability Manager Plus.
 This task is a one-time task.
 Up-gradation of agents is done automatically.
-Patch Manager Plus offers two options to help administrators manage computers across a WAN.
+Vulnerability Plus offers two options to help administrators manage computers across a WAN.
 The option that you choose depends on the number of computers you are going to manage at your remote office.
 The options available, enable you to use either of the following: